jloizel/jloizel/README.md

 <br />

 ### 🛠️ Currently Working On:
-- 🚧 JobTrackr - A job tracking app designed to streamline and organise your job search process.
-The app focuses on helping users track applications and store personal files so they never miss an opportunity.

 ### 🌟 Featured Projects
 - 🎮 **metroguessr** - An engaging city-based game where players guess metro stations, boasting over 10,000 users and featured in leading publications.